Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 couldn't possibly sleep.
 The major

-arrived at 8 and the advance
+arrived at 8 and another advance

-Projected at 11 so the battery
+was projected at 11 so the Battery

-Moved forward again.
-Our [?]
+moved forward again.
+Our F.O.O.

-Had been wounded as well as
+had been wounded as well as

-Several more drivers so we had
+several more drivers so we had

-Further difficulty with the [?]
+further difficulty with the teams.

-orders came thro that I was to
+Orders came thro that I was to

-Go forward with the infantry as
+go forward with the Infantry as

-[?] officer and as I thought
+Liaison officer and as I thought

 here was a chance to see the

-Fighting and do something at least
+fighting and do something at least

-But off to the next village behind
+I set off to the next village behind

-which our infantry were resting
+which our Infantry were resting

-ready for the advances and found
+ready for the advance and found

-Brigade H.Qs in a quieter Road
+Brigade H.Qs in a Sunken Road

 about 400 yards behind the

-Jumping off line the vicinity
+jumping-off line the vicinity

 of which was being heavily

-shelled but we arranged to dodge
+shelled but we managed to dodge

-Splinters.
-Precisely all 11 the tanks
+splinters.
+Precisely at 11 the Tanks

-moved off followed by our infantry
+moved off followed by our Infantry

 It wasn't a difficult matter as the

-hour was by this time well scared
+Hun was by this time. well scared

-and soon reports came this
+and soon reports came thro

 45

-that the new objective was listed
+that the new objective was reached.

 The Canadians on our right and